 Education& Training – Interns and Residents

-Geriatrics Ambulatory Block Rotation Basic Schedule
+Geriatrics Ambulatory Rotation Basic Schedule

-Fridays: On Friday mornings, 9:00-10:00 am, we have a Section of Geriatrics Conference that you are expected to attend.
+Fridays: On Friday mornings, 9:00-10:00 am, we have a Section of Geriatrics Conference that you are encouraged to attend.
 You will receive a schedule for the coming month.
 Note that on the last Friday of the rotation, you will present the Evidence-based Medicine Case Presentations with Dr. Burrows at the Friday morning Geriatric Conference Series.
 On Friday afternoons, residents are expected to complete additional home care experiences, which may include house calls with the other block resident to primary care clinic patients.